Using shadow work prompts on my clients still blows my mind.

 No matter how stuck a person is in their old patterns — shadow work has a way of guiding them towards integration, wholeness, and fulfillment.

-Truth be told, it’s one of my favorite tools to use simply because of how effective it is in the bullsh*t by accessing the subconscious mind and rewiring neural pathways.
+Truth be told, it’s one of my favorite tools to use simply because of how effective it is in cutting through the bullsh*t and accessing the subconscious mind and rewiring neural pathways.

 If you’re looking to invest time and are ready for some discomfort and a lot of clarity, this is the article for you.

 Table of Contents